Dir: Peter Knight

 - Sybil also co-produced the film.
 What was she thinking…

-- If you’re wondering what happened to Sybil, this article makes for very interesting reading – her ‘agent’, the late (according to the piece), largely unlamented SC Dacy, appears to have been a significant reason.
+- If you’re wondering what happened to Sybil, her ‘agent’, the late, largely unlamented SC Dacy, appears to have been a significant reason.
 I vaguely recall some correspondence with him, trying to get an interview with Sybil in the early days of TC.
 I think communications were abruptly ended after he took offense at a sentence in an article which he perceived as being critical of her.
 I was unimpressed, shall we say.